cjsindt/Tortilla/README.md

 Up next, instruction parsing.

 Started with making an OpCode class, because instructions are two bytes long and RAM is byte addressed.
-All this class does is allow two bytes to be stored and accessed via their high and low bytes.
+All this class does is allow two bytes to be stored so opcodes can be accessed via their high and low bytes.

 ### Accomplishments